Traveling in Europe has become outrageously expensive. You can spend the same amount for five days in Italy as you can for a month in Montengro.

 For less than $50 a day, here are ten inexpensive European countries to get the biggest bang for your buck this year.

 If castles are your jam, then Albania just might be your place.
 Albania boasts of nearly 150 castles and fortresses.
 This little mountainous country is picturesque and Lake of Ohrid is one of the oldest continuously existing lakes in the world.
 For as little as $25 a day you can enjoy some medieval eye candy.
 If you are feeling flush, book a 3-star hotel for roughly $36 a night.
-A word of caution, getting around Albania can be a challenge
+A word of caution, getting around Albania can be a challenge so do your homework.

 (Fun fact: Did you know Mother Teresa was Albanian?
 She was born in Skopje.)